 Michael R. Markus, P.E., D.WRE, BCEE, F.ASCE

 Michael (Mike) R. Markus is the general manager of the Orange County Water District (OCWD; the District), which manages the Orange County Groundwater Basin that supplies water to more than 2.5 million people in north and central Orange County, Calif.
 With more than 40 years of experience, Mike is well known for his expertise in large project implementation and water resource management.
 In September 2007, he became only the sixth general manager in the District’s history.

 Mike was named the 2017 Pioneer in Groundwater by the Environmental & Water Resources Institute, one of the Top 25 Industry Leaders of 2014 by Water & Wastewater International, he received the international 2009 Säid Khoury Award for Engineering Construction Excellence, the 2007 American Society of Civil Engineers’ Government Engineer of the Year award, and he was one of the Top 25 Newsmakers of 2007 by the Engineering News-Record.

 Prior to OCWD, Mike spent two years with John Carollo Engineers and eight years with Peter Kiewit Sons’ Co.

-Mike currently serves on the board of directors of the Water Research Foundation, the National Water Research Institute, American Water Works Association and the California Section of the WateReuse Association.
+Mike currently serves on the board of directors of the Water Research Foundation, the National Water Research Institute, and on the executive committee of the American Water Works Association.
 He obtained a Bachelor of Science degree in civil engineering from California State Polytechnic University, Pomona and a Master of Science degree in civil engineering from the University of Southern California.
 He is also a registered civil engineer in the state of California.